About CarRegFee

 How we make money

-Two ways: ads (Google AdSense) and affiliate links to auto-insurance comparison sites (Insurify, The Zebra, Hippo).
-We receive a commission if you click through and get a quote — your price doesn't change.
+Two ways: ads (Google AdSense) and affiliate links to third-party auto-insurance comparison services.
+We may receive a commission if you click through and get a quote — your price doesn't change.
 We only feature programs we'd recommend even without payout.

 Corrections